IvanGaravito/system-dev-install/README.md

 --version, -v  Show version and exit
 ```

-As the previous output example of `systeminstall`, it has many commands which allows you to configure or install or update apps and tools.
+As the previous output example of `system-dev-install`, it has many commands which allows you to configure or install or update apps and tools.

-Note that the first column, `Sudo`, has the values `✔` or `✖`, for meaning which commands require to call `sudo systeminstall <command>` or not.
+Note that the first column, `Sudo`, has the values `✔` or `✖`, for meaning which commands require to call `sudo system-dev-install <command>` or not.